 The objective may be in a particular direction, but also for things to be easier to achieve.
 There is no point in things being difficult per se, so take the path of least resistance where possible.

 The objective is to operate more smoothly, be more efficient, and thus make more money.

 Do measure analyse

-The idea of a cycle is to do, measure (some indicators) and then look back at how things have gone.
+The idea of a cycle is to do, measure and analyse how things have gone (based on measured indicators).